Amandeep-98/AmandeepKBookStore/README.md

 04:38pm I added yhe code given in the slide to the product class.
 04:45pm i attached the reference to the new product piece to the database in applicationToDb file.
-04:50Pm will going to update the data base and will share here the output;)
+04:50Pm will going to update the data base and will share here the output;) 05:14PM i added producttodb in the database but its not working :(